Proteomics Core FacilitySample Preparation

 What is the minimum amount of protein required for MS analysis?

 This is the single most frequent question we get, and the hardest one to answer.
 The boring (but correct) answer is that this depends on the sample, and on the question that you want to address.
-If you want to identify a single protein from gel, an amount that produces a coomassie-stainable band will be enough in most cases (this should be in the range of 10-20 ng).
+If you want to identify a single protein from gel, an amount that produces a coomassie-stainable band will almost always give you a protein identification (as long as your protein exists in a database that we can search) - this should be in the range of 10-20 ng.
 If you have a silverstained band (<10 ng), we may still be in a good position to get a protein identification, but there is no guarantee of success: there are some caveats with respect to protein recovery and interference in MS signal.
 In general, always send us as much as you can spare.
 If you think of sending half of your sample, which gave you a faint coomassie band, consider what you would do with the remaining half – it might be better to send us everything from the start.
 If you aim to find posttranslational modifications, silverstaining is definitely not enough, and you will need to send as much as you can.
-For identification of proteins in complex mixtures (e.g. separated over a gel lane), the amount of protein should be in the range of 20-50 µg.
+For identification of proteins in complex mixtures (e.g. separated over a gel lane), the amount of protein should be upwards from 10 µg.

 In what buffer should I send my sample?

-Gels can be sent sealed in plastic, gel bands in closed eppendorf tubes.
-In both cases, no addition of water or buffer is required.
+Gels can be sent well-sealed in plastic foils (see here), gel bands in closed eppendorf tubes (see here).
+In both cases, addition of large volumes of water or buffer is not required - having them moist is sufficient.
 Also, there is no need to ship them on ice.
-For MW determination of intact proteins, the buffer composition is not highly criticial, as long as it does not contain detergents and <2% glycerol.
-For MS under non-denaturing conditions, proteins must be in a volatile buffer such as ammonium acetate.
-Specific conditions will depend on the protein and the question to be addressed, ask staff in the Facility for advice.
+For MW determination of intact proteins, the buffer composition is not highly criticial, as long as it does not contain detergents or more than 2% glycerol.

 How can I be sure you correctly identified my protein?